 Our Creative Caucus meetings give us the chance to brainstorm together and place the lead and ownership of what to do in the hands of the young people we are working with.

-Kicking off this year long project it was decided that we needed wheels to get us to and from our homebase in Avondale to Te Uru in Titirangi.
-Whau to West.
+Kicking off the year long project it was decided that we needed some wheels to get us to and from our homebase in Avondale to Te Uru in Titirangi. whau to west/west to whau.

 We were lucky to be able to purchase our van ‘Homy’, from Kelston Girls’ College and with some paint and vinyl the design concepts moved from paper to metal!